silnrsi/wstr/src/content/docs/topics/writingsystems/ldml.md

 ---
 title: LDML
-description: Description of LDML
+description: Description of LDML as used in the CLDR and SLDR
 sidebar:
     order: 1520
-lastUpdated: 2025-07-24
+lastUpdated: 2025-07-25
 ---

-!!!!
-UNFINISHED.
-Still need to clean up the section draft attributes !!!

-## What is LDML?

 Locale Data Markup Language (LDML) is an XML format used for locale data.
 The most prolific user of LDML is the CLDR.